unreal55/mtouch-quiz/readme.txt

 = 2.3.2 =
 * Bugfix with stamping questions wrong that are correct.
-* Added Romanian translation (thanks Richard Vencu http://richardconsulting.ro/)
+* Added Romanian translation.
+Thanks Richard Vencu http://richardconsulting.ro/

 = 2.3.1 =
 * You may need to deactivate and then reactivate your plugin after install.
 All data will remain intact.